thelonehegelian/starknet-erc20-balance/README.md

 ## Algorithm

 The algorithm is a bit dumb.
-It goes throught the blocks, then transactions, gets the sender_address and uses that to get the balance sender balance of ERC20 tokens.
+It goes through the blocks, then transactions, gets the sender_address and uses that to get the ERC20 tokens balance of the sender.
 A better way would be to use Event logs on the ERC20 tokens.

 ## Utilities